rks101/healthy4ever/README.md

 Second, seek professional help from Clinical Psychologists, well-being experts to work on your health.
 Make them your friend!
 Never hasitate to share or seek help.
 Just do not tell every person you meet in the day because they are not trained to deal with it.

 Third, you are not going to loose anything in your career or life by telling your condition.
 By hiding and not seeking help may not help you either.
+Your own health is more important now than anything you have or do not have.

-Log these and share with your well-being expert when you can:
+Four, more often log these in a diary or paper and share with your well-being expert whenever you can:

-your sleep timings and quality of sleep,
+- your sleep timings and quality of sleep,

-your food intake, constipation, stomuch upset, injuries, etc.
+- your food intake, constipation, stomuch upset, injuries, etc.

-daily activities or routine, physical activity, surroundings,
+- daily activities or routine, physical activity, surroundings,

-how are you feeling and why so,
+- how are you feeling on some days and time and why it is so,

-recent events or anything that bother you in particular, trauma or unpleasant events in the past,
+- recent events or anything that bother you in particular, trauma or unpleasant events in the past,

-what makes you feel happy, what turns you off, what triggers your reaction, etc.
+- what makes you feel happy, what turns you off, what triggers your reaction, etc. and why do you feel so.

 ----